Nursing Care Concepts in the Care of the Expanding Family

 XI.
 Other Course Information

-Make-Up Exams: Periodic pre-scheduled examinations shall be given throughout the semester.
-Anyonewho misses an exam may be allowed, at the discretion of the instructor, to take the test at a later date.
+Periodic pre-scheduled examinations shall be given throughout the semester.
+Anyone who misses an exam may be allowed, at the discretion of the instructor, to make up the test in the testing center.Incomplete Grades: See College Catalog.

 Instructional Media Services